Maps and directions

 Once your booking is confirmed, we will email you a draft risk assessment and management plan to use in the preparation of your own plan.
 This plan details risks on excursion and controls to minimise them on the day.

-There are public toilets at Wattamolla picnic area.
-Students should not access public toilets alone.
+There are toilet facilities at both ends of the Honeymoon Track, at Allambie Flat and at Ironbark Flat.
 Younger students should be supervised by a teacher; older students should take a buddy with them.